Boostcamp logo

 Using 5/3/1 on Boostcamp

-Each program cycle lasts 3 weeks, with increasing intensity each week.
+Each program cycle lasts 3 weeks, with increasing intensity each week, also known as progressive overload.
 5/3/1 for Beginners is designed to be done for multiple cycles as long as you are able to make strength gains.
-You an run this program for multiple months.
+You can run this program for multiple months.

 Adjusting your Training Max